 I took advantage of the Scene Visa spending bonus

 If you want to bolster your earning power, the Scotiabank Scene Visa card gives you 1 point for every $1 spent on the card, and 5 points for every $1 spent at Cineplex.
-If you spend $500 on the card in the first three months, you’ll get 4,000 bonus points — that’s four free movies.
 The card has no annual fee, and Scene points can be converted to Scotia Rewards points (and vice versa).
 I opened my Scene Visa card in August 2016, so that bonus and my everyday spending on the card were the meat and bones behind my 10 free movie tickets.

 The Scene Visa can be used tandem with a Scene debit card, which links to eligible Scotiabank chequing accounts and gives you 1 Scene point for every $5 spent.
 It’s a lower earn rate, but the points do trickle in — I earned about 1,100 points over the course of the year with my Scene debit card.
 However, the monthly fees for these chequing accounts range from $8.95 to $17.45 (unless you maintain a minimum balance), which effectively wipes out at least one free movie ticket.
 I stopped using the Scene debit card when I switched to Tangerine’s no fee chequing account earlier this year, but it was a good supplement while it lasted.